 6. Free Time, Other

 Random: Most museums will cost between free-500 rubles with student discounts, and all state museums and galleries are free on the third Sunday of every month.
 Bars in the center will charge around 200-400 rubles per beer, and maybe 300-600 rubles for a cocktail.
 Winter-time ice skating will start around for skates and ice time 700 rubles at most of the touristy areas.
-Run a search on this site for anything you might be interested in – nearly all entries come with budgets and logistics.
+Run a search in the search box on the right column of our site for anything you might be interested in – nearly all entries come with budgets and logistics.

 Travel: If you are going to blow some money in your budget – SRAS recommends you do it on travel.
 See more of the country and wider region and meet more of the people while you have the chance to do it quite inexpensively.
 Look at SRAS’s extensive travel site for info about in (and out) of country destinations.
 Cities closer to Moscow can typically be flown to for less than $125 round trip (check Skyscanner), and 500 rubles per night in a hostel is a good rule of thumb while using Booking.com.
 The train system in Russia is extensive and affordable, but Americans and Europeans often have trouble using their bank cards online.
 Use Tutu.ru if the RZhD website won’t accept your card.
 A day trip on a bus or elektrichka with a packed lunch to a nearby city to visit museums or stroll through parks or villages can cost as little as $15-50.
 Taking a short weekend trip to a location requiring a regular rail tickets, air tickets, and/or hotel or hostel can run as little as $200-400.
 You can find more information about domestic air travel in Russia or domestic train travel in Russia from our site.
 Let SRAS know EVERY TIME YOU LEAVE MOSCOW!
 This is for safety, but also because there may be registration or visa issues involved in your trip that we may need to advise you on.